seifer44/Minecraft-RAMdisk-startup-script/README.md

 # Minecraft-RAMdisk-startup-script
 Run Minecraft from a RAMdisk while preserving the files on a HDD.

-*This README is still under development*
+This has been ran on CentOS 6.5+.
+This should work on other Linux distributions.

 This script has been built off of the Minecraft Wiki startup script (located here: http://minecraft.gamepedia.com/Tutorials/Server_startup_script ).
-This script also backs up the server by pausing saves in the temporary location, backing up from the permanent location, then resuming saves after the backup.

-**It is recommended to have your tmpfs mounted on boot via /etc/fstab.** I would also recommend a monitoring solution to watch the tmpfs's free space, such as with Nagios, to ensure that disk space is not filled.
+**It is recommended to have your tmpfs mounted on boot via /etc/fstab.** I would also highly recommend a monitoring solution to watch the tmpfs's free space, such as with Nagios, to ensure that disk space is not filled.

+# Features
+* This script has a permanent backup to a second location.
+The primary location can be to the RAMdisk or another harddrive.
+* Backups are capable of being ran without shutting down the game server.
+Backups can still be ran if the server is offline.
+* The Minecraft server log spam is minimal when paired with the mconline.sh script (located here https://github.com/seifer44/mconlineusers ).
+In-game saves are not disabled and re-enabled during the rsync process if 0 users have logged in since the last RAMsave. **Note: this may need to be modified for servers that are not running vanilla jars that have extra log output.
+Review lines 137-143 & 147.**

-# Variables
+# Extra Variables

 *$MCPATH* - Your RAMdisk location where the game exists temporarily.